SalehGhobari/cocoTB/README.md

 - **Quartus Prime Lite (Free Version)**
   - Make sure ModelSim (32-bit, bundled with Quartus Prime Lite) is installed and set in the system `PATH` variable.

-- **Python (32-bit version, 3.13.2 recommended)**
+- **Python (32-bit version, 3.13.2 recommended as of writing this README)**
-  - ModelSim requires a 32-bit Python version to avoid DLL architecture mismatches.
+  - A 32-bit Python version is required to avoid DLL architecture mismatches with ModelSim.
+  - While it is possible to switch to Questa or another simulator, using a 32-bit Python version was the easiest integration approach in this setup.

 - **Git**
   - Windows: Install via [Git for Windows](https://git-scm.com/download/win)